What is Residual Income?

 - If Residual Income < 0 → Reject Project

-The premise of the residual income approach states that in order for a company to maximize its firm value, only projects that earn more than the company’s cost of capital should be pursued.
+The generalized rule in capital budgeting states that in order for a company to maximize its firm value, only projects that earn more than the company’s cost of capital should be pursued.

 Otherwise, the project will reduce the value of the company, rather than create value.